Skip to Main Content

 Biography

-Evangelos (Evan) K. Oikonomou, M.D., D.Phil. is a cardiologist, physician-scientist, and Assistant Professor in the Section of Cardiovascular Medicine (Internal Medicine) at the Yale School of Medicine.
-He specializes in the application of computer vision and statistical machine learning to advance precision phenotyping in cardiovascular disease.
-His research is grounded in developing scalable, cost-effective digital tools that can be integrated into existing care pathways to improve diagnosis, risk stratification, and therapeutic decision-making.
+Evangelos K. Oikonomou, MD, DPhil is a cardiologist and physician-scientist, and an Assistant Professor of Medicine in the Section of Cardiovascular Medicine at Yale School of Medicine.
+His work focuses on the development and clinical translation of artificial intelligence–enabled digital biomarkers, with an emphasis on computer vision applications for precision phenotyping in cardiovascular disease.
+His research aims to create scalable, cost-effective tools that integrate seamlessly into routine clinical workflows to improve diagnosis, risk stratification, and therapeutic decision-making.

-He graduated as valedictorian from the University of Athens Medical School and earned his doctorate (D.Phil.) in Medical Sciences from the University of Oxford.
-He subsequently joined the Physician-Scientist Training Program at Yale, where he completed his internal medicine residency and clinical fellowship in cardiology.
-His post-doctoral research was supported through an NIH F32 Ruth L. Kirschstein National Research Service Award from the National Heart, Lung, and Blood Institute.
-He is also the recipient of Young Investigator Awards from the American Heart Association (2021, 2023), American College of Cardiology (2024), European Society of Cardiology (2018, 2019) and the Society for Cardiovascular Computed Tomography (SCCT, 2017).
+Dr. Oikonomou graduated as valedictorian from the National and Kapodistrian University of Athens School of Medicine and earned his doctorate (DPhil) in Medical Sciences from the University of Oxford.
+He subsequently completed the Yale Physician-Scientist Training Program, including residency in Internal Medicine and fellowship training in Cardiovascular Medicine.
+His research has been supported by a Ruth L. Kirschstein National Research Service Award (F32, 2023-2025) from the National Heart, Lung, and Blood Institute, a Robert A. Winn Excellence in Clinical Trials Program (2025–2028) as well as the American Heart Association (2026-2029) through Career Development Awards (CDA).

-His work has been published in The Lancet, JAMA, The Lancet Digital Health, European Heart Journal, JACC, Circulation, JAMA Cardiology, and Diabetes Care, among others.
+His work has been published in The Lancet, The Lancet Digital Health, JAMA, JAMA Cardiology, European Heart Journal, JACC, Circulation, and Diabetes Care, among others.

-Last Updated on December 07, 2025.
+Last Updated on April 11, 2026.

 Departments & Organizations